ThirtyDegreesRay/OpenHub/README.md

 #OpenHub
-An Android client for GitHub.
+An android client for GitHub.

 ##License
     Copyright 2017 ThirtyDegreesRay